 Aimee Manzoni-D’Arpino lost her son Emmett to the disease of substance use disorder in 2016.
 She vowed to not let her son’s death be in vain and has been actively working to help end the stigma of addiction and help other families find essential resources.

-Aimee’s involvement with APF began just days after losing her son.
-Since then she has testified before Congress, spoken as a part of Congresswoman Katherine Clark’s (D-MA) town hall series, organized a National Day of Remembrance event and met with her lawmakers countless times.
-As a co-chair of APF’s Families Committee, she connects directly with families that have recently lost loved ones to addiction.
-Aimee also moderates the Facebook support group, Families Opening Up About Addiction - Sharing Without Stigma.
+Aimee’s volunteer work with APF began just days after losing her son.
+Since then she has testified before Congress, been featured in the Energy & Commerce Subcommittee’s “Personal Stories from the Opioid Crisis” video series, spoken as a part of Congresswoman Katherine Clark’s (D-MA) town hall series, organized several National Day of Remembrance events and met with her lawmakers countless times, specifically in regards to family notifications after the occurrence of a non-fatal overdose.

 As a co-chair of Addiction Policy Forum’s Families Committee, she connects directly with families that have recently lost loved ones to addiction.
 Aimee also moderates the Facebook support group, Families Opening Up About Addiction - Sharing Without Stigma.
 In January 2018, Aimee joined the staff at APF and has been an integral part in launching state chapters across the country opening up advocacy & education avenues for families affected by the disease of substance use disorder.